pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 881 Alter PostgreSQL Database

+Today I had to alter a table in postgresql, it is something that I had never done before and although I only altered it in the dev environment I know that my script will be executed in the production database that causes me some fear, and if I break the whole system? well I guess these things happen to all developers.

 ##### Day 880 Port 8080

 Today finish read another book, The Clean Coder the book is amazing I was thinking that some